OmarMancillas/TaskSchedulerApp/docs/index.rst

     :height: 300px
     :alt: Add New Task Dialog

-When you click on the "Starts at" or "Ends At" field, a time picker will popup, and with this you can set the starting time for your task.
+When you click on the “Starts at” or “Ends at” field, a time picker will pop up, and with this you can set the starting time for your task.

 .. image:: ./resources/timepicker.png
     :width: 300px